 Let’s talk about this cheesecake, ‘kay?

 We’ve made pumpkin cheesecake before.
-In fact, there are few things better than creamy, tangy cheesecake combined with pumpkin.
+In fact, there are few things better than creamy, tangy vanilla cheesecake combined with pumpkin.
 It’s basically a marriage of two of my favorite things.

 So why not take pumpkin cheesecake a step further and combine it with Challenge Dairy, praline pecans and a gingersnap crust?
 We’ll get the most dreamy Pumpkin Praline Cheesecake.